How To Get VA Disability Increased Ratings!

-To support a claim for increased rating, the veteran needs to submit medical records which demonstrate that the condition is worse.
+To support a claim for an increased rating, the veteran needs to submit medical records which demonstrate that the condition is worse.
 Those records can be private medical records or VA medical records.
-Even though VA has access to VA electronic medical records, it is important that the veteran also submits the relevant records separately.
+Even though VA has access to VA electronic medical records, it is important that the veteran also submits the relevant medical evidence separately.
 This is the veteran’s opportunity to make sure that VA is looking at the evidence we want them to see.

 Considering the circumstances I have described above, where a veteran’s low back pain or knee pain has worsened dramatically but he is still able to bend just as much as he was before the pain increased, there may still be a way to ask for an increased rating.
 Under those facts, we might ask for an increased rating based on the fact that the veteran’s knee is now unstable and causes him to fall so that he is entitled to a separate rating for instability of the knee.
 Alternatively, we might ask for an increased rating for the veteran’s low back disability where the pain now causes him to miss so much work that he is now unemployable and entitled to a total rating based on his back disability.
 Veterans should familiarize themselves with the VA diagnostic codes governing their specific service-connected disabilities so that they know whether they are even entitled to an increased rating as well as how to ask for one.
 If you need help navigating the diagnostic codes, we can help.